lbillingham/TheSlack-wiki/The-Judy2k-Slack.md

 *   Trolling.
 Posting something for the sole purpose of starting an argument or annoying other people is stupid.
 *   Excessive conspiracy-theorying.
 Consider making your own channel if you feel the need to negatively comment on everything related to a (reasonable) subject.

+## Reporting Concerns & Violations

+* If you have a problem or concern in the Slack (or you witness someone breaking the Code of Conduct) please open a private channel with the admins to discuss it.
+* If you have a problem or concern with one of the admins, please open a private channel with the _other_ admins to discuss it.

+All conversations are confidential and will be taken seriously.

 ## License

 Originally written by [@CarrotCodes](https://twitter.com/carrotcodes) [here](https://gist.github.com/CarrotCodes/72b1dee50126b933273157031ee50ae6), modified by the Judy2k Slack admins, and retains the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license - copy it, change it, and credit us. 💻❤️